ywangd/peek/README.rst

   // Run-AS etc
   GET _security/_authenticate runas='foo' xoid='my-x-opaque-id' headers={'some-other-header': 'blah'}

+  // Show only the first role
+  echo _."roles".0

   // If the cluster has SAML integration configured, authenticate with saml
   // Note this opens a web browser to perform the front-channel flow